mlabonne/llm-course/README.md

 ### 8. LMOps

-Finally, dive into Language Model Operations (LMOps), learning how to handle prompt engineering, build frameworks with Langchain and Llamaindex, and optimize inference with weight quantization, pruning, distillation, and more.
+Finally, dive into Language Model Operations (LMOps), learn how to handle prompt engineering, build frameworks with Langchain and Llamaindex, and optimize inference with weight quantization, pruning, distillation, and more.

 - **Fine-tuning LLaMA**: Instruction fine-tuning has become extremely popular since the (accidental) release of LLaMA.
-The size of these models and the peculiarities of training them on questions and answers introduce more complexity and often require paramter-efficient learning tehcniques.
+The size of these models and the peculiarities of training them on questions and answers introduce more complexity and often require parameter-efficient learning techniques.
-- **Build LLM Frameworks**: LLMs are a new building block in system design, where the rest of the architecture is handled by libraries such as LangChain and LlamaIndex, allowing you to query vector databases, improving the model's memory, or providing various tools.
+- **Build LLM Frameworks**: LLMs are a new building block in system design, where the rest of the architecture is handled by libraries such as LangChain and LlamaIndex, allowing you to query vector databases, improving the model's memory or providing various tools.
-- **Optimization Techniques for Inference**: As the size of LLMs grow, it becomes increasingly important to apply optimization techniques to ensure that the models can be efficiently used for inference.
+- **Optimization Techniques for Inference**: As the size of LLMs grows, it becomes increasingly important to apply optimization techniques to ensure that the models can be efficiently used for inference.
 Techniques include weight quantization (4-bit, 3-bit), pruning, knowledge distillation, etc.

 📚 Resources: